ATATC/CIV102-Bridge-Project/README.md

 ## Optimization

 All design choices in this project are Convex Optimization Problems (COPs).
-We explore a small region at a time in the high-dimensional parameter space and descend to the minimum of the objective function.
+By default, we use differential evolution to solve them.
+We also provide a more intuitive grid search approach.

 There is a much better way to implement the whole framework, that is to calculate everything in tensors using PyTorch.
 However, since it takes a lot of time to come up with a differentiable algorithm to find the cross-section properties,